alexfernandez/alexfernandez.github.io/permanent/cv.md

 [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
 format: 2016-08 is August 2016.

-### 2013-01 to Present: MediaSmart Mobile
+### 2013-01 to Present: mediasmart.io

-Since the beginning of 2013 I work full time for [MediaSmart Mobile](http://mediasmart.es/), a mobile adtech company.
+Since the beginning of 2013 I work full time for [mediasmart.io](http://mediasmart.io/), a mobile adtech company.
 Before I joined the company was facing major scalability challenges and I could not reject the offer.